Sathsi/musala-soft-gateway-project/README.md

 OR
 Run the sql script (as a query) in your DB tool

-4) Checkout the project from git
+4) Checkout the project from git (checkout the develop branch) Git repo:
-Git repo:

 5) Navigate to the project directory which you checkout the gateway project

+6)Edit the application.properties file with your DB details.

-6) Build the project
+7) Build the project
 command: mvn clean install

-7) After build success, navigate to the target directory
+8) After build success, navigate to the target directory

-8) Launch the executable JAR file (com.musala.gateways.api-0.0.1.jar) from the command line
+9) Launch the executable JAR file (com.musala.gateways.api-0.0.1.jar) from the command line
 command: java -jar com.musala.gateways.api-0.0.1.jar

-9) Once application is stared you will be able to use the gateway APIs swagger url: http://localhost:8080/swagger-ui.html#
+10) Once application is stared you will be able to use the gateway APIs swagger url: http://localhost:8080/swagger-ui.html#

 OR
 Method 2:
+Note: For this method you need to configure database as it is in application.properties file
 1) Follow the step 3 to step 5 in Method 1
 2) Copy the jar file(com.musala.gateways.api-0.0.1.jar) from the shared location to your local machine
-3) Follow the step 8 to step 9 in Method 1
+3) Follow the step 9 to step 10 in Method 1